Lipótváros: Name

 Lipótváros was named in 1790 after Leopold II when he was crowned the King of Hungary.
 It became the 5th District of Budapest in 1873 but was merged administratively with neighbouring Belváros in 1950 under the same number.
-The district is now called officially "Belváros-Lipótváros" which means "Inner City and Leopold City".

-The Catholic Church also refers to this neighbourhood as "Saint Stephen Town" (Szentistvánváros), as St. Stephen's Basilica - which is the most famous church in Hungary - is also located here.
+The district is now officially called "Belváros-Lipótváros", which means "Inner City and Leopold City".
+The Catholic Church also refers to this neighbourhood as "Saint Stephen Town" (Szentistvánváros), as St. Stephen's Basilica – which is the most famous church in Hungary – is also located here.